 Chris Fischer: Let's roll the shark.
 Everybody step back.

 After the shark is rolled onto its belly, Chris Fischer drills through the dorsal fin.
 He insists it's no more painful than piercing an ear.
 He's attaching the tag that really sets Ocearch apart in the world of white shark tracking.

 Chris Fischer: This spot tag allows us to track this animal in real-time for up to five years.

 The spot tag will send a signal to a satellite each time this shark's dorsal fin comes above the surface of the water.
-Ocearch has put nearly 50 of them on Atlantic white sharks, and displays their tracks on its website.
+Ocearch has put more than 50 of them on Atlantic white sharks, and displays their tracks on its website.

 Chris Fischer: And that's how you learn not only where they are, but what they're doing where they are, which is what you need to know to manage.
 Right?
 Where's the mating?
 Where's the birthing?
 Where's the foraging?
 Where's the gestating?

 While some scientists criticize the Ocearch techniques as too invasive, they are gathering a lot of data; 17 different research projects will get samples and information from a single shark.